Relation between local density and density relaxation near glass transition in a glass forming binary mixture

-Fluids undergo glass transition under rapid compression or cooling at a faster rate than structural relaxation.
-Formation of transient molecular-cages during glass transition results in the slowing down of density relaxation.
-Recent experiments in two-dimensional colloids show that the molecular-cages have higher local density \cite{j:boli}, where cage size fluctuation facilitates the density relaxation \cite{j:past}.
-Therefore, theories of dense or viscous liquids are useful to study the glass transition.
-The perturbation theory of dense Lennard-Jones (LJ) liquids by Weeks, Chandler, and Andersen (WCA) shows that repulsive interactions govern the structure of dense liquids \cite{j:wca}, besides, the dynamics also follows the same \cite{j:chandler_1974}.
-A test of WCA theory in simulations of Kob-Andersen (KA) binary mixture \cite{j:kobanderson2} with and without attractive (KAWCA) interactions near the glass transition \cite{j:tarjus,j:tarjus1} show that the relaxation dynamics is remarkably slower with attractive interactions at number density $\rho=$1.2, often studied for glass-transition in the KA model \cite{j:kobanderson,j:kobanderson1}; the dynamics of KA and KAWCA models are nearly identical at higher density $\rho=$1.8.
-Studies also show that the relaxation dynamics becomes identical when the range of interaction include the whole first coordination shell \cite{j:toxdyre}; besides, the attractive and repulsive interactions together form a mean fluctuating potential of the cage, irrespective of the type; identical cage potential leads to same density relaxation \cite{j:kawcapederson}.
-Therefore, characterization of type, range, and depth of interactions in viscous liquids are important in understanding of molecular-cages.
-There are many later studies with different approaches that address the origin of this difference in dynamics of supercooled KA and KAWCA models.
+Liquids undergo glass transition or acquire solid-like rigidity with marginal structural changes when compressed or cooled at a faster rate than structural relaxation.
+These solid-like domains are due to the transient cages that resist density relaxation.
+Recent experiments on two-dimensional (2D) colloids show molecular-cages have higher local density \cite{j:boli}, whose size fluctuation facilitates the density relaxation \cite{j:past}.
+Therefore, a microscopic theory of dense liquids can shed light on the relationship between the structure of molecular cages and slowing down the density relaxation.
+A perturbation theory of dense Lennard-Jones (LJ) liquids by Weeks, Chandler, and Andersen (WCA) propose that repulsive interactions govern the structure of dense liquids \cite{j:wca}, which also suggest that the dynamics also follows the same \cite{j:chandler_1974}.
+A test of WCA theory in simulations of glass forming binary mixture on a model (well-known for the study of glass transition by Kob and Andersen (KA) \cite{j:kobanderson2,j:stweb}) with (KA) and without attractive (KAWCA) interactions near the glass transition \cite{j:tarjus,j:tarjus1} show that the density relaxation dynamics is remarkably slower, in the supercooled state with attractive interactions at the number density $\rho=$1.2, while the density relaxation in KA and KAWCA models are nearly identical at the higher density $\rho=$1.8.
+Studies also show that the relaxation dynamics become identical when the range of interaction includes the whole first coordination shell \cite{j:toxdyre}; besides, the attractive and repulsive type of interactions together form the fluctuating potential of the molecular cage, irrespective of the type; identical cage potential leads to the same density relaxation \cite{j:kawcapederson}.
+Therefore, characterization of type, range, and depth of interactions of molecular cages in the viscous liquids give insight into the relationship between dynamics and local structure.